A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Introduction

-As well as being very useful in indicating the detachment front, monitoring the same $\mathrm{D}_2$ Fulcher emission \textit{in high resolution}, allows for careful study of this rotational and vibrational, or ``rovibrational", distribution.
-This measurement provides information on both collisions between the plasma and the molecules (rotational distribution) and information on the likelihood of the plasma to undergo molecular chain chemistry processes, which require highly vibrationally excited molecules.
 Specifically, we have found that increasing rotational, or gas, temperature is a signature of energy transfer from the plasma to the molecules through collisions, the same process that drives momentum losses during detachment.
-Meanwhile it is known that the vibrational distribution directly drives effective molecular charge exchange rates and affects molecular ionsiation rates \cite{Verhaegh2023a,Chandra2023,Holm2022}.
+Meanwhile, the vibrational distribution directly drives effective molecular charge exchange rates and affects molecular ionsiation rates \cite{Verhaegh2023a,Chandra2023,Holm2022}.
 These are the first stages in the MAR and MAD processes described above and, hence, the vibrational distribution plays a role in these processes.\\